TelepathicGrunt/RepurposedStructures/README.md

 &nbsp;

-Don't forget to change 3.0.0 with the actual latest version of this mod.
+Don't forget to change \<modversion> with the actual latest version of this mod.

 <blockquote>dependencies {